eliasvallinacybers/ejpt-reports/README.md

 ## Language Note

-The first report is written in Spanish.
-The following reports are written in English as part of my effort to document my cybersecurity learning process in a more professional and internationally used language.
+The first report and the beginning of the second report are written in Spanish.
+The remaining reports are written in English as part of my effort to document my cybersecurity learning process in a more professional and internationally used language.

 ## Disclaimer